Thousands of military families struggle with food insecurity

 Food security activists say they’re confused by both the original rule and the fact that it has endured for more than 12 years.

-“No one seems to know why it’s still a law,” said Hall, the Feeding America official.
+“No one seems to know why it’s still a law,” Hall said, the Feeding America official.

 Dorene Ocamb, chief development officer for the Armed Services YMCA, speculated that the regulation is “just a case of unintended consequences.”